-7 Creative Event Ideas to Energize the Annual Awards Dinner
+7 Creative Corporate Event Ideas to Energize the Annual Awards Dinner

-Check out these creative event ideas to energize your event!
+Check out these creative corporate event ideas to energize your event!

 For many companies, the beginning of a new year marks the planning of the very necessary but often, yawn, dare we say it dull, data-laden and well, kind of boring annual awards dinner – ouch!
 So, how do you do away with the same old thing and kick things up at your next awards dinner?
-We asked a few creative minds in event production, marketing and design to share some event ideas that will certainly break the monotony and get people fired up to attend the annual awards dinner (even if you have a tight budget)!
-These can work for most events and we included corporate event ideas too.
+We asked a few creative minds in event production, marketing and design to share some creative corporate event ideas that will certainly break the monotony and get people fired up to attend the annual awards dinner (even if you have a tight budget)!
+These can work for most events, corporate or non-corporate.
 Here are their suggestions:

 Event Idea 1: Start with a Theme

 We’re not talking about recreating the Oscars or bringing in thematic props etc. It is important though, to have an idea as to what type of vibe you want the awards dinner to have.
-Is it a tailored, and classic feel you’re hoping to achieve or do you want a contemporary, chic atmosphere.
+When it comes to corporate annual dinner theme ideas, will your event be tailored and classic or do you want a contemporary, chic atmosphere.
 In either case, you’ll have to think in terms of carrying that feeling throughout the entire event from start to finish.
 Everything from invitations to food and beverage choices, entertainment to presentations should incorporate this same look and feel.
 Remember, so much of an event is emotional, anytime you can touch the emotions by playing to the senses through music, textures, food and lighting, you’ll have a winner.
 A great corporate event idea is to look for ways you can incorporate the destination.
 A good way to do this is to hire local musicians or entertainment indicative of the area, use indigenous florals, or boost your awards with items representative of the area, all of which will help weave the vibe of the destination throughout the entire event.

 Event Idea 2: Add Surprise Elements